Chandler Elementary Community serves 423 students in grades Kindergarten-6.

-Minority enrollment is 86% of the student body (majority Hispanic), which is higher than the Massachusetts state average of 40% (majority Hispanic and Black).
+Minority enrollment is 86% of the student body (majority Hispanic), which is higher than the Massachusetts state average of 44% (majority Hispanic).

-Chandler Elementary Community's student population of 500 students has stayed relatively flat over five school years.
+Chandler Elementary Community's student population of 423 students has declined by 17% over five school years.

 Total Classroom Teachers

 Students by Grade

 Chandler Elementary Community is ranked within the bottom 50% of all 1,644 schools in Massachusetts (based off of combined math and reading proficiency testing data) for the 2020-21 school year.